www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/blog/articles/2024-07-07-migration-from-sourhut-to-codeberg.md

 That's not really important, but it increases confidence.

-SoureHut had always an nerd vibe to me, because old things, that are hard to use by non exports are supported and focused on:
+SoureHut had always an nerd vibe to me, because old things, that are hard to use by non experts are supported and focused on:
 * e-mail based pushes
 * mailing lists
 * [IRC-Chat](http://chat.sr.ht)